succinctlabs/op-succinct/book/quick-start/full.md

 ## Prerequisites

-In addition to the prerequisites listed for [Quick Start](./quick-start.md), you will need a whitelisted key on the Succinct Prover Network.
-Follow the instructions [here](https://docs.succinct.xyz/succinct-prover-network/getting-started#how-to-get-a-key-whitelisted) to get your key whitelisted.
+You will need a whitelisted key on the Succinct Prover Network.
+Follow the instructions [here](https://docs.succinct.xyz/generating-proofs/prover-network) to get your key whitelisted.

-To get access to the Succinct Prover Network for OP Succinct, fill out the [OP Succinct Form](https://docs.google.com/forms/d/e/1FAIpQLSd2Yil8TrU54cIuohH1WvDvbxTusyqh5rsDmMAtGC85-Arshg/viewform?ref=https://succinctlabs.github.io/op-succinct/).
+To get access to the Succinct Prover Network for OP Succinct, fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSd2Yil8TrU54cIuohH1WvDvbxTusyqh5rsDmMAtGC85-Arshg/viewform?ref=https://succinctlabs.github.io/op-succinct/).
 The Succinct team will reach out to you with an RPC endpoint you can use.

 ## Overview